-Check out the Virginia Naturally Calendar of Events for opportunities.
+Check out the Virginia Naturally and the Stewardship Virginia calendars of events.

 This popular program counts on local communities to help keep Virginia roadsides beautiful.
 The Adopt-A-Highway program provides an opportunity for you and your family, business or civic group to clean up litter.
 Every year, more than 6,000 Adopt-A-Highway groups collect about 300,000 bags of trash from 14,000 miles of Virginia's roads.